 Tip #1: Rent From a Small, Local Company

 Oftentimes, it’s the “little guys” that can offer you the best rate on a single-day dumpster rental.

 Smaller, locally-owned dumpster rental providers generally have smaller inventories of containers which makes it beneficial to them if the drop-off/pick-up turnaround is as quick as possible.

 Larger waste haulers with massive inventories of containers (e.g. Waste Management) don’t have to worry as much about running low on container selection, so they may not be as willing to dish out a deal on a single-day rental.

-At Hometown Dumpster Rental, we work with mostly small-to-medium sized waste haulers, so it’s easy to find several rental providers in your area.
+At Hometown Dumpster Rental, we publish listings for mostly small to medium-sized waste haulers, so it’s easy to find several rental providers in your area.

 Don’t neglect to mention any or all of these tips when calling for quotes.
-You can’t expect to receive any discount unless you ask for it!
+You can’t assume to receive a discount unless you ask for one!

-We recommend calling at least three different companies to get the best rates and accommodations for your particular needs.
+We recommend calling at least three different dumpster providers to get the best rates and accommodations for your particular needs.